TA-Instruments/tadatakit/README.md

 For each definition in the schema (representing a potential data model), a Python class is dynamically generated.
 The library maps JSON types to Python types (e.g., `integer` to `int`, `object` to custom classes) and integrates any constraints and nested structures as class attributes.

 #### 4. Property Handling
 Each class is equipped with properties based on the schema's definitions.
 Properties are added dynamically with appropriate getters, setters, and deletions to manage data access and ensure type safety.
+In some places, for example results data, the schema allows for `additionalProperties` which are treated as `kwargs` in Python.

 #### 5. Method Integration
 Serialization and deserialization methods such as `from_json`, `to_json`, `from_dict`, and `to_dict` are integrated into each class.
 These methods handle conversion between JSON strings, dictionaries, and class instances, facilitating easy data exchange and storage operations.